jarvisdreams9/cfn-samples/readme.md

 **SECURITY**:
 ---
-By default the setup deploys the lambda execution role with AdministratorAccess.
-If you wish to work with only a few features, limit the access in __crh-serverless.yml__ in source code and __cfnxmd deploy-cfnx__.
+By default the setup deploys the lambda execution role with __AdministratorAccess__.
+If you wish to work with only a few features, limit the access in __crh-serverless.yml__ in source code and run ```cfnxmd deploy-cfnx```.
 CFNX provides options to work with all AWS services using boto3 and also allows you to configure Assume Role configs.

 If you have to setup VPC access to work with internal endpoints, refer to [VPC](#UsingVPCConfiguration)